THE RED WAGON

 Things that don’t announce themselves at the door —

-They move in quietly
+they move in quietly

-We were equipped.
+We were committed.

 We were all in.